wp-login.php の名前を変更する方法、カスタム ログイン URL を作成する方法、自動化されたブルート フォース攻撃やボット攻撃から WordPress を保護する方法。

-There is a drawback you need to take into account: if you or your user forget that wp-login.php doesn’t work as expected anymore, you or they will never be able to log in and will get locked yourself out after several attempts to do that.
+If you or your user forget that wp-login.php is disabled and cannot be used for logging in, you or your user will never be able to log into the website and will get locked after several attempts to use wp-login.php.

 Important things you need to know